-The Top sensors holder is a steel componet that holds the top sensors (UV, rainfall) on the roof.
+The top sensors holder is a steel componet that holds the top sensors (UV, rainfall and wind speed) on the roof.
 The part that you see on these pictures fits only our building.
 You can mount these sensors any way you want.
 This is just an example.
 We already had a steel pipe mounted on the roof, so it's been easy to mount the holder.

 Step 9: Shield Compatibility Problem